#Minter Suite Supplemental Information

 2. ARTIST - Configure the auction parameters via your typical process (e.g. artist dashboard)

-# 3. Communicate and enjoy!
+#3.
+Communicate and enjoy!

 Ensure your collectors are aware of the new auction parameters, and enjoy the new auction!

-# Allowlist Minter Details (non-shared minter suite only)
+#Allowlist Minter Details (non-shared minter suite only)

 The Allowlist Minter uses a Merkle tree to gas-efficiently allow a set of addresses to mint tokens from a project.

-Merkle trees are a data structure that allow for efficient verification of whether a given element is contained in a set.
+Merkle trees are a data structure that allows for efficient verification of whether a given element is contained in a set.
 In the case of the Allowlist Minter, the Merkle root is stored on-chain, and Merkle proofs are included with every purchase transaction to verify that a given address is allowed to mint a token.

 Fundamentals